sergiughimp/ObjectOrientedDesign/README.md

 # Lab 5: Task 1 — Implementing UML Class Diagram and Multiple Inheritance in C#

-In this lab, I explored how to design and implement interfaces and classes based on a UML class diagram.
+In this task from lab5, I explored how to design and implement interfaces and classes based on a UML class diagram.
 The task focused on demonstrating **interface-based design** and how to use **multiple inheritance through interfaces** in C#.

 ## Project Overview